Leah is a follower of the 21 Day Fix. She works in mental health.

 - Green beans.
 These are another great match for the light flavor of fish.
-I usually cook them by steaming with chicken broth, then top with some sea salt and slivered almonds.
+I usually cook them by steaming them with chicken broth, then top with some sea salt and slivered almonds.

 - Spinach.
 Leafy greens are an incredible source of nutrients, plus they taste pretty good.
-Sauté these lightly with some EVOO, salt, and lemon juice for nice flavor.
+Sauté these lightly with some EVOO, salt, and lemon juice for a nice flavor.

 - Cauliflower.
 I'm a huge fan of cauliflower in all forms.
 The florets are so filling, or you could serve the fish over a bed of cauliflower rice.
 It would soak up some of the juice, lending a nice tart-salty flavor to the rice.